Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 - **Rainbow** - use Rainbow color scheme for Oval instead of all red
 - **Hello World!** - new Hello World! pattern
 - **Sawtooth Revisited** - rework the Sawtooth pattern using this new code
-- **All the Patterns - Extra Credit** - put it all together, add in EEPROM usage
+- **All the Patterns - Extra Credit** - put it all together, choose pattern and blink rate, save configuration in EEPROM

 ## Oval
 [Top](#notes "Top")<br>